 The EHT beamformer shall use a lowest scidx(0), which is the lower bound of the scidx(0) indicated by Partial BW Info subfield of a STA Info field that is equal to the maximum of:

-The minimum subcarrier index located within the channel width indicated in the VHT Operation Information field of either the HE Operation element or the VHT Operation element, whichever is present, and within the channel width indicated in the HT Operation element
+The minimum subcarrier index located within the channel width indicated in the VHT Operation Information field of either the HE Operation element or the VHT Operation element, whichever is present, or within the channel width indicated in the HT Operation element, if present, or 6 GHz Operation Information field of the HE Operation element, if present (#1120)

-The minimum subcarrier index located within the channel width indicated in the most recently received Operating Mode Notification frame, Operating Mode Notification element with the Rx NSS Type subfield equal to 0, or OM Control subfield sent by the corresponding EHT beamformee (see 35.X (Operating mode indication)(TBD))
+The minimum subcarrier index located within the channel width indicated in the most recently received Operating Mode Notification frame, Operating Mode Notification element with the Rx NSS Type subfield equal to 0, or OM Control subfield if EHT OM Control subfield is not present in the same A-Control field, or EHT OM Control subfield together with the OM Control subfield sent by the corresponding EHT beamformee (see 35.8 (Operating mode indication)) (#1120)

 The EHT beamformer shall use a highest scidx(Ns – 1), which is the upper bound of the scidx(Ns – 1) indicated by Partial BW Info subfield of a STA Info field that is equal to the minimum of:

-The maximum subcarrier index located within the channel width indicated in the VHT Operation Information field of either the HE Operation element or the VHT Operation element, whichever is present, and within the channel width indicated in the HT Operation element
+The maximum subcarrier index located within the channel width indicated in the VHT Operation Information field of either the HE Operation element or the VHT Operation element, whichever is present, or within the channel width indicated in the HT Operation element, if present, or 6 GHz Operation Information field of the HE Operation element, if present (#1120)

-The maximum subcarrier index located within the channel width indicated in the most recently received Operating Mode Notification frame, Operating Mode Notification element with the Rx NSS Type subfield equal to 0, or OM Control field sent by the corresponding EHT beamformee (see 35.X (Operating mode indication) (TBD))
+The maximum subcarrier index located within the channel width indicated in the most recently received Operating Mode Notification frame, Operating Mode Notification element with the Rx NSS Type subfield equal to 0, or OM Control subfield if EHT OM Control subfield is not present in the same A-Control field, or EHT OM Control subfield together with the OM Control subfield sent by the corresponding EHT beamformee (see 35.8 (Operating mode indication)) (#1120)

-(#24511)(#24511)In an EHT non-TB sounding sequence soliciting SU feedback, B26 (in the Feedback Type And Ng subfield), the Codebook Size subfield, and the Nc subfield in the STA Info field of the EHT NDP Announcement frame are reserved.
+(#24511)(#24511)In an EHT non-TB sounding sequence soliciting SU feedback, B26 (in the Feedback Type And Ng subfield), the Codebook Size subfield, and the Nc Index (#1639) subfield in the STA Info field of the EHT NDP Announcement frame are reserved.

-In an EHT non-TB sounding sequence soliciting CQI feedback, the Nc subfield in an EHT NDP Announcement frame is reserved.
+In an EHT non-TB sounding sequence soliciting CQI feedback, the Nc Index (#1639) subfield in an EHT NDP Announcement frame is reserved.

 An EHT beamformee that receives an EHT NDP Announcement frame soliciting SU feedback as part of an EHT non-TB sounding sequence shall generate an EHT compressed beamforming/CQI report for SU feedback with Nc in the range 1 to 8, Ng = 4 or Ng = 16, and codebook size (ϕ, ψ) = {4, 2} or (ϕ, ψ) = {6, 4}.
 The EHT beamformee shall transmit the EHT compressed beamforming/CQI report a SIFS after the EHT sounding NDP.